SPRING 2021 OPEN RESEARCH LABORATORY

-Participation in the Open Research Lab is flexible.
-You may attend at any time between January 21 and May 1, 2020.
-Please note that the University of Illinois is on spring break during March 16-24, 2020.
+Participation in the Virtual Open Research Lab is flexible.
+You may participate at any time between January 25 and May 5, 2021.

-Funding for ORL is competitive.
+Funding for the VORL is competitive.
 Eligible applicants with strong proposals are more likely to receive funding for their research.
-ORL awards are made by a committee of scholars derived from the Research Laboratory Advisory Board and University of Illinois faculty.
+VORL awards are made by a committee of scholars derived from the Research Laboratory Advisory Board and University of Illinois faculty.

 - What kind of funding is available?

-- Can I access any of the resources after I leave the lab?
+- Can I access any of the resources after my time at the VORL?

 Yes!
 The Slavic Reference Service librarians are very adept at loaning circulating items through Inter-Library Loan (ILL).

-- Why should I visit, if SRS is willing to loan so much material via ILL?
+- Why should I participate in the VORL, if SRS is willing to loan so much material via ILL?

-ORL is a great opportunity to develop good relationships with the librarians at the Slavic Reference Service.
+VORL is a great opportunity to develop good relationships with the librarians at the Slavic Reference Service.
 They are ready to use their specialized knowledge to help you do research on your dissertation or research project.
-SRS librarians will work with ORL Fellows long after they leave ORL.
-Additionally, an in-person visit gives scholars the opportunity to access specialized materials that carry constraints due to particular governmental and copyright restrictions.
-Scholars who utilize ORL also have access to the main stacks at the University Library.
+SRS librarians will work with VORL Associates long after they leave the VORL.
+Additionally, a virtual visit gives scholars the opportunity to access specialized materials that carry constraints due to particular governmental and copyright restrictions.
+Scholars who utilize the VORL also receive electronic access to the materials (including scans of the materials) in the main stacks at the University Library.

-- Am I allowed to make digital copies of materials that I would like to take with me after I leave?
+- Am I allowed to make digital copies of materials that I receive from the VORL?

 Absolutely!
-You can create your own digital library of the resources acquired during ORL.
+You can create your own digital library of the resources acquired during the VORL.

-- Is ORL only for preliminary research, or does ORL have more in-depth resources that would cater to more specialized research?
+- Is the VORL only for preliminary research, or does the VORL have more in-depth resources that would cater to more specialized research?

-ORL can assist both preliminary and advanced stages of research.
-ORL also facilitates access to hard-to-find materials that are not located anywhere else in the US.
+The VORL can assist both preliminary and advanced stages of research.
+The VORL also facilitates access to hard-to-find materials that are not located anywhere else in the US.
 This can be especially helpful to scholars who have done their preliminary work using more available resources.

 - What are the library hours for the Slavic Reference Service?

 Slavic Reference Service hours correspond to the Main Library hours of operations.
 Please check the Library website for a full schedule of Library hours.
-When planning your trip to the ORL, please be aware that the library maintains limited hours on weekends.
+Please be aware that the library maintains limited hours on weekends.

 If you have any additional questions or concerns, please contact the Russian, East European, and Eurasian Center (REEEC) at email@example.com